I'm learning faster thanks to GPT-3.5 correcting my code and giving me suggestions.

 It is a useful tool to a competent programmer, but you don't have many opportunities to use it when you're employed

 It's useful for some things, and not useful for other things.
 Just ignore the people (there's some itt) who claim it's not useful for anything or that it's useful for everything.
-Both groups are retards.
+Both groups are morons.
 You have to use your judgement about when it's appropriate to use/when it will save time, and when it won't.

 can you give me your prompts for what youre doing that chatgpt checks your code and gives suggestions